Make a good life, not just a living

 A respect for diversity and a high regard for others are both essential, she told the Class of 2014 during the ceremony, which was held in Haas Athletic Center.

-Most importantly, it is vital that the arts be a part of everyone’s life, regardless of their major or career path, said Cole, pointing to President Ronald A. Crutcher as a model example of someone who not only has made the arts—along with leadership—a central part of his life but also has shared his talent with others.
+Most important, it is vital that the arts be a part of everyone’s life, regardless of their major or career path, said Cole, pointing to President Ronald A. Crutcher as a model example of someone who not only has made the arts—along with leadership—a central part of his life but also has shared his talent with others.

 “There is joy and power, instruction and inspiration in being involved on some level and in some way with music, dance, theater, literature, and the visual arts,” said Cole.

 The scholar, author and activist for social and economic justice, knows this from personal experience.
 She grew up in Jacksonville, Fla., during legalized segregation when African Americans were not welcome into the galleries or museums in her hometown.

 Fortunately, her mother, a trained musician, loved the visual arts and instilled that love in her daughter by filling every room of their homes with art.

 Today Cole, as director of the National Museum of African Art since 2009, oversees a collection of more than 10,000 objects of various media and art forms representing nearly every area of the African continent.
 She also serves on the scholarly advisory board for the Smithsonian's National Museum of African American History and Culture, the construction of which will be completed on the National Mall by 2015.

 Prior to her current position, Cole was president of Bennett College and Spelman College, making history in 1987 as the first African American woman to lead Spelman.
 She also was the first African American to serve as chair of the board of United Way of America, from 2004 to 2006, and the first woman to serve on the board of Coca-Cola Enterprises.

 As president at Spelman and Bennett College her proudest moments on each campus included the opening of fine arts galleries, she noted.